QuantConnect/Lean/CONTRIBUTING.md

 As a point of consistency, we use soft tabs of four spaces to ensure files render correctly in everyone's environment/diff tools.

-All pull requests must be accompanied by units tests.
+All pull requests must be accompanied by unit tests.
 If it is a new feature, the tests should highlight expected use cases as well as edge cases, if applicable.
 If it is a bugfix, there should be tests that expose the bug in question.

 ## Guidelines for Framework Modules Contributions